ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 #### Display

-- **Motion Blur**, a separate toggle for motion blur with several intensity levels
 - **Bloom**, a separate toggle for bloom
+- **Definition**, toggle the old fuzzy look from consoles
 - **Console Gamma**, restores contrasted look from consoles
 - **Tone Mapping**, prevents highlights from being blown out
-- **Screen Filter**, an option to change color filters in the main game and episodes
+- **Extended Sunlight Reach**, allows sunlight to reach surfaces that it couldn't before, and increases cloud shading
 - **Depth of Field**, controls how intense the distant blur is during gameplay and whether it's enabled in cutscenes
+- **Motion Blur**, a separate toggle for motion blur with several intensity levels
 - **Tree Lighting**, offers "PC", "PC" with some improvements ("PC+") and "Console" style tree lighting
 - **Tree Alpha**, toggle between PC and Console alpha test reference for trees
-- **Definition**, toggle the old fuzzy look from consoles
-- **Extended Sunlight Reach**, allows sunlight to reach surfaces that it couldn't before, and increases cloud shading
+- **Screen Filter**, an option to change color filters in the main game and episodes
 - **Distant Lights**, toggle for integrated [Project2DFX](https://thirteenag.github.io/p2dfx)

 #### Graphics

+- **FPS Limiter**, set a custom FPS limit, select from a list of predefined values, or turn it off
+- **Anti-aliasing**, a toggle for FXAA or SMAA
 - **Shadow Filter**, toggle between sharp, soft, or contact hardening shadows
 - **Sun Shafts**, a godrays implementation faithful to the original art style
 - **Volumetric Fog**, a more advanced fog shader that hides the edges of the world
-- **Anti-aliasing**, a toggle for FXAA or SMAA
-- **FPS Limit**, set a custom FPS limit, select from a list of predefined values, or turn it off
 - **FOV**, adjusts in-game field of view
 - **Lamppost Shadows**, force every lamppost to cast shadows (may be buggy)